Emotional intelligence (EI) is a critical trait for effective leadership.

 Remember that emotional intelligence is a skill that can be cultivated over time with practice and dedication.

-By incorporating free emotional intelligence quizzes and these principles into your leadership style, you can create a positive and productive work environment, build strong relationships with your team, and achieve greater success as a leader.
+By incorporating free emotional intelligence quizzes and these principles into your leadership style, you can create a positive and productive work environment, build strong relationships with your team, and achieve greater leadership success.